nordstream3/FOC/production/README.md

 <img src="../images/20240120_135212.jpg"  width="280" style="float:left;">
 </div>

+## Step 5: Solder power connector pins

+Solder 5 power connector pins onto the Main Module.

+[image of soldered power connectors]

+You can now temporarily attact the Power Module to the Main Module.
+You can bend the pins slightly in order to secure a good connection.
+Do not solder the two modules together yet.

+[image of tmp connected modules - with blue light]

-When the two modules are fully soldered together, you should be able to power the complete assembled board by applying +16V across the main supply terminals.
-Use a current limit of 0.1A.
+Now that all three modules are connected (power module connected by tension only), you should be able to power the complete board by applying +16V across the main supply terminals. **Use a current limit of 0.1A**.

 <div>
 <img src="../images/20240120_135625.jpg"  width="300" style="float:left; margin-right:10px;">